Manjushamk/OnlineMarketPlace-Java-DesignPatterns/README.txt

 7. In the second instance, you will get a menu for selecting 1.
 User or 2.
 Admin
 		> For 1.User - Enter Id: mkottala
 					   Enter password : mkottala
+					   A Method display User is called from server using User role based access.
 		> For 2.Admin - Enter Id: manju
 					    Enter password : manju
 				> For the admin a menu appears to select the actions 1.Add Items